 Bill Oddie.
 From his bizarre insistence that Shakira was "sacrificing a kitten" to his attempts to sing "I Just Wanna Make Love To You" in the next lines round.
 Heavily lampshaded in the closing titles which were, as Stewart Lee had suggested "a series of slow fades, suggesting the passage of time", which made Oddie look utterly mental.

-Noel is the king of this trope.
+Noel.
 In season 23, he found his queen: Paloma Faith, who many viewers ship with Noel because they're both just so crazy.

 Jedward: *imitated by Noel* We really wanted to be Ghostbusters but we weren't brave enough.